mk-fg/fgtk/README.rst

 toogg
 '''''

-Any-media-to-ogg convertor, using ffmpeg and its `loudnorm filter`_ (EBU R128 loudness normalization) in double-pass mode.
+Any-media-to-ogg convertor, using ffmpeg and - optionally (with -l/--loudnorm) - its `loudnorm filter`_ (EBU R128 loudness normalization) in double-pass mode.

 Main purpose is to turn anything that has audio track in it into podcast for an audio player.

-Can process several source files in parallel, python3/asyncio.
+Can process several source files in parallel, displays progress (from ``ffmpeg -progress`` pipe), python3/asyncio.

 loudnorm filter and libebur128 are fairly recent additions to ffmpeg (3.1 release, 2016-06-27), and might not be enabled/available in distros by